-SIU Carbondale on-campus tuition and general student fee amounts are approved each Spring by the SIU Board of Trustees to take effect during the following Fall semester.On-Campus Tuition
+SIU Carbondale on-campus tuition and general student fee amounts for credit courses are reviewed and voted on each Spring by the SIU Board of Trustees to normally take effect during the following Fall semester.

-In general, effective Fall 2004, incoming on-campus undergraduates pay a tuition rate that is based on their first term of on-campus enrollment at SIU Carbondale.
+In general, effective Fall 2004, incoming undergraduates pay a tuition rate that is based on their first term of enrollment at SIU Carbondale.
 This rate is normally guaranteed to stay the same for four years.
 At the end of that time, undergraduates who have not completed their studies will then be charged a new tuition rate.
-Effective Fall 2010, this new rate will normally be guaranteed to stay the same for two additional years (meaning just two tuition rates for the first six years of on-campus enrollment).
+Effective Fall 2010, this new rate will normally be guaranteed to stay the same for two additional years (meaning just two tuition rates for the first six years of enrollment).
 After the end of six years, these undergraduates will be charged tuition rates that are subject to change with each new fiscal year.

 Within a given semester, an undergraduate should pay the same tuition rate for each class that he/she takes.
 So, for example, during that semester the tuition rate for that student will be the same for a 100-level on-campus course as for a 300-level on-campus course.
 On the flip side, other students in that student's 100-level on-campus class may pay a different tuition rate than that student, but each other student's tuition rate should be consistent across all of their individual classes for that semester.
 Someone has described this as, "the cost of tuition is attached to the student, not the course."